postgresml/postgresml/pgml-dashboard/content/blog/announcing-gptq-and-ggml-quantized-llm-support-for-huggingface-transformers.md

 [GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers](https://arxiv.org/abs/2210.17323) is a research paper that outlines the details for quantizing LLMs after they have already been trained on full float32 precision, and the tradeoffs involved.
 Their work is implemented as an [open source library](https://github.com/IST-DASLab/gptq), which has been adapted to work with Huggingface Transformers by [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ).
 PostgresML will automatically use AutoGPTQ when a HuggingFace model with GPTQ in the name is used.

-[GGML](https://github.com/ggerganov/ggml) is another quantization implementation focused more on CPU optimization, particularly for Apple M1 & M2 silicon.
+[GGML](https://github.com/ggerganov/ggml) is another quantization implementation focused on CPU optimization, particularly for Apple M1 & M2 silicon.
 It relies on the same principles, but is a different underlying implementation.
 As a general rule of thumb, if you're using NVIDIA hardware and your entire model will fit in VRAM, GPTQ will be faster.
 If you're using Apple or Intel hardware, GGML will likely be faster.

-The community (particular shoutout to [TheBloke](https://huggingface.co/TheBloke)), has been applying these quantization methods to the LLMs in the Huggingface Transformers library.
+The community (shoutout to [TheBloke](https://huggingface.co/TheBloke)), has been applying these quantization methods to LLMs in the Huggingface Transformers library.
 Many versions of your favorite LLMs are now available in more efficient formats.
 This might allow you to move up to a larger model size, or fit more models in the same amount of RAM.

 ## Using GPTQ & GGML in PostgresML

 You'll need to update to PostgresML 2.6.0 or later to use GPTQ or GGML.
+You will need to update your Python dependencies for PostgresML to take advantage of these new capabilities.
 AutoGPTQ also provides prebuilt wheels for Python if you're having trouble installing the pip package which builds it from source.
 They maintain a list of wheels [available for download](https://github.com/PanQiWei/AutoGPTQ/releases) on GitHub.
-You can update your Python dependencies for PostgresML to take advantage of these new capabilities:

 ```commandline
 pip install -r requirements.txt